 Welcome to Writing at the Table!
 A blog about navigating the sticky (sometimes literally) terrain of mothering and writing.

-My name is Dana Schwartz and I’m a writer, reader, stay-at-home-mom, and gluten free baker (though not a candle stick maker).
+My name is Dana Schwartz and I’m a writer, reader, feminist, and mother.

 I’ve wanted to be a writer for as long as I can remember, probably soon after I became a reader.
-My parents used to let me read at the dinner table, a gesture I took for granted throughout my childhood and into adulthood – until I met people whose parents insisted they leave their books behind during meals.
-I was shocked, appalled, and then ever so grateful.
+My parents used to let me read at the dinner table, a gesture I used to take for granted, and now realize this was one of their many gifts.
+I’m so fortunate that they not only encouraged my love of reading, but also my desire to become a writer.

 For a while I didn’t know how to fix myself, how to find happiness and peace amid the chaos and monotony of motherhood.
 I felt guilty for not enjoying the moment more.
 After my daughter was diagnosed with celiac disease at age three, I started a blog called celiac kiddo.
 It helped to write about our struggle and our gluten free journey – it helped to write.
 But I still hadn’t returned to my fiction roots.

 Then one day, soon after my second child turned one, I started a story that had long simmered inside me.
 And for the first time since becoming a mom, I didn’t stop.
 I set aside time, I hired a babysitter.
 I made writing a priority.

 Writing is a commitment, whether you have a family or not.
 There are days when I feel too tired, too brain drained to open my computer.
 Some days I let my boat drift away.
 But I try not to let it get too far.
 Nowadays I write whenever I can, as often as I can.